'Most Innovative Startup 2020' by RSA - Watch the video

 A secure privacy portal with a cybersecurity focus is critical to collect and fulfill requests in a secure environment.
 Essentially, this portal would function as a secure interface between users who are requesting access to their data, and your employees who are fulfilling these data requests.

 With CCPA going into effect, we can expect a rise in DSARs being received by enterprises.
 Since fulfilling them requires a comprehensive search across a myriad of systems, manual fulfillment can be ruled out as a practical solution.
-Intelligent robotic automation can not only significantly cut down on DSAR fulfilment costs, it can also substantially reduce fulfillment times.
+Intelligent robotic automation can not only significantly cut down on DSAR fulfillment costs, but it can also substantially reduce fulfillment times.
 A CCPA compliance solution built on state-of-the-art robotic automation protocols can be a powerful tool for any business operating in a post-CCPA world.

 Automatically tracking the consent lifecycle across users will help a business understand when consent was given, the purpose of collection of user data, and update systems when consent is enabled or retracted by a user.
 Automation can accelerate this process more cost-effectively, with greater accuracy and at greater scale when compared to manual processes.